 What does the Bible say about tattoos, ink, or markings on the body?
 One very controversial topic that often comes up among Christians is whether or not they should get tattoos or ink on their body.
 Should Christians get tattoos?
 Would it be a sin for Christians to get tattoos?
-Some Christians consider getting tattoos of scriptures, tattoos of Jesus, or other religious body markings.
+Some Christians consider getting tattoos of scriptures, tattoos of Jesus, a cross, or other religious body markings.
 Is this appropriate behavior?
 What does the Bible say about tattoos?

 Obviously, having a tattoo means nothing when you come to Christ.
 When you are saved, you are saved, and any sins you’ve done in your past are forgiven.
 Christians should be cautious about passing judgment on other Christians who may have tattoos, simply because this may be a part of their past life.

 Also, getting a tattoo will not make you lose your salvation, and abstaining from tattoos will not give you salvation.
 Salvation is by faith alone in Christ alone.

 This article is not going to address the issue of Christians who have tattoos from their past, but rather, whether or not a person who is currently a Christian should get a NEW tattoo.

 What Does the Bible Say About Tattoos, Body Markings, and Ink?

 The Bible does indeed specifically mention bodily markings of what we call “tattoos” today.
 This verse occurs in Leviticus 19:28:

 “Do not cut your bodies for the dead or put tattoo marks on yourselves.
 I am the Lord.”

 In this verse, God commands the Israelites to refrain from cutting on their bodies or placing tattoos on them (a common pagan practice at this time).
 Then He reminds them of his authority at the end by proclaiming, “I am the Lord.”
 In other words, God says don’t do this.
 Why?
 Because He’s God, so you better listen!